needle-mirror/com.unity.physics/Documentation~/custom-motors.md

   - `Y / Z Motion` = Locked.
 The baking pipeline currently requires this to be Locked.
 (Applies to the `Secondary Axis` field and the implied tertiary axis).
   - `Angular X / Y / Z Motion` = Locked.
 For a linear motor, these must be locked.
 Required by the baking pipeline.
   - `X Drive`:
-    - `Position Spring` = 500.
-While not directly used by the baking, it is used to determine if a `Configurable Joint` is a position motor.
-For it to be identified as such, it needs to be non-zero.
+    - `Position Spring` = 987.
+This is the spring constant of the motor.
+It describes how 'bouncy' a motor will be when it converges to its target position.
+This value will be baked and used by the solver.
-    - `Position Damper` = 0.
-Is not used to bake a `Position Motor`.
+    - `Position Damper` = 44.
+This is the damping coefficient of the motor.
+This value will be baked and used by the solver.
-    - `Maximum Force` = 3.402823e+38.
+    - `Maximum Force` = 60000.
 This is the maximum impulse that the motor constraint will be able to exert.
 Within the code, this is multiplied by 'fixedDeltaTime' to get an impulse.
 This data is baked into `MaxImpulseOfMotor`.
   - `Target Position` = (-2, 0, 0).
 This position is set relative to the targeted location.
 This data is baked into `Target`.
 Units are in m.
 Note that the x,y,z components of this field align with the setting of `Axis` and `Secondary Axis`, not x,y,z in world space.
 Since drives along the primary `Axis` are only supported, only the x-component of this field is baked.
   - `Break Force` = Infinity.
 This value is multiplied by 'fixedDeltaTime' to get an impulse.
 It is baked into 'MaxImpulse' for breakable events and applies only to linear non-motorized constraints.
   - `Break Torque` = Infinity.
 This value is multiplied by 'fixedDeltaTime' to get an impulse.
 It is baked into 'MaxImpulse' for breakable events and applies only to angular non-motorized constraints.